 - the setting in which the work has been placed is prejudicial to the honour or reputation of the author.

 ‘Provided the author has asserted their right to paternity, then any commercial publication, public performance or (in general) other exploitation of the work including via the Internet must identify the author (or director of the film) otherwise this right will be infringed.
 Commercial publication includes making work available to the public by means of any electronic retrieval system.
 One might consider the Internet to be one enormous electronic retrieval system.
 Also, the inclusion in the CDPA by the 2003 regulations of the “act of communication to the public” as an act potentially infringing moral rights in the work means that it is now clear (if there was any doubt) that moral rights apply to websites. … ’ Digital Copyright Law and Practice , Fifth edition by Simon Stokes (2019) paragraph 4.2.1.

 However, Section 81(2) of the CDPA provides that the right of integrity does not apply to computer programs or computer generated works.

 While in the UK performance artists have a right of attribution and integrity (i.e. the right to object to derogatory treatment), these rights are of limited application to the visual arts because they do not apply to films.

-For more information about the book please visit: Mediation of Art & Cultural Heritage Disputes – Carl Islam
+For more information about my services as a Mediator please visit: Mediation of Art & Cultural Heritage Disputes – Carl Islam